KaterinaWalter/webdocs/docs/unit04/notes404.md

 3. **Inline vs. Class-Based Styling:**
    The styles applied here are added directly to the elements (inline).
 While this is powerful for immediate changes, consider using CSS classes for larger projects to keep your styling organized.

 ---

-By blending JavaScript with CSS, you can create interactive, visually engaging webpages.
-This approach lets you adapt the look and feel of your content on the fly—just as you might adjust your calendar to better highlight important events.
----

 #### Acknowledgement